hundredrabbits/thebook/north_pacific_logbook.md

 Had early ramen, as both of us were very, very hungry.
 This may be because we've only been eating 1-2 small meals a day.
 It was so good.
 Both of us craved this salty, spicy dish.

 ##### 1100
 Devine cleaned mold from the walls.
 The umeshu has left stains all over everything.
 We cleaned up most of it on the day of the accident, but we keep finding patches.
 Behind the radar, in the cracks of the navigation table, on the ceiling etc. We've no way of warming or airing the cabin currently, as all of the hatches have to stay shut because of salt water spray.
 Now that we no longer have a dodger, keeping the companionway door shut is even more important.
-Like a lion in the brush, hunting prey, the rabbit waves keep low until a window opens, and then... they POUNCE!
+Like a lion in the brush, hunting prey, the rabbit waves keep low until a window opens, and then... they pounce!

 My ribs hurt a lot today.
 I took an Ibuprofen to quiet the pain, which comes and goes.
 I sleep in a seated position most times, and I try not to lift anything heavy.